DevOpsPlayground/DIY/playgrounds/November/README.md

 Before we get started there are a few things that are worth noting.
 We have set the defaults to a number of variables that can be changed within the `variables.tf` file if required:

+* **Importnat to not this is not production infrastructure and does not adhere to strict security standards.
+It is simply a hands-on guide to Jenkins, Terraform and AWS.
+Please do not leave infrastructure up or host any sensitive data**
 * The current code will build a single Jenkins instance and a single workstation instance in AWS.
 However if you would rather work locally and just have the Jenkins instnce running please comment out lines `27-45` in `main.tf` and lines `21-25` in `variables.tf` to remove the workstation module and associated variables.
 * The workstation instance will run two containers.
 One with the project directory uploaded and wetty installed allowing SSH from the web.
 The other has VS Code installed providing a text editor to amend and save changed code.
 * If you have your own hosted zone set up in Route53 then you can use your own domain for each instance rather than the IPs.
 To do this uncomment lines `46-63` in `main.tf`, lines `16-21` in `outputs.tf` and lines `17-20` in `variables.tf`